 Who should take this test?

 FSH is released by the pituitary gland in the brain and signals the ovaries to prepare for follicle maturation and egg release.
-FSH levels cycle monthly, with peak levels attained at Day 3 of the menstrual cycle, hence collection on Day 3 for testing.
+FSH levels cycle monthly, with the baseline level of FSH being determined early in the cycle, hence collection on Day 3.
 As women age, baseline FSH levels actually increase, as the stimulation required for egg maturation increases as egg number and viability decrease.
 Lower levels of FSH on Day 3 indicate better egg reserve.

 We do not recommend collecting the sample if you currently take hormones of any kind, including oral contraceptives.
 We do not recommend altering your hormone therapy without consulting your physician first.
 If discontinuing hormone therapy, we advise waiting for 6 weeks until collecting the sample.

 How It Works